UNNS-The Captivation: Reception

-Noted cartoonist and creator of Super Commando Dhruva, Anupam Sinha reviewed the book before its release and commented that it "will keep you at the edge of your seat".
+Anupam Sinha, cartoonist and creator of Super Commando Dhruva, reviewed the book before release and commented that it "will keep you at the edge of your seat".

-Indian Express covered the launch in Chandigarh which was attended by Bharatiya Janta Party MP from Meerut, Shri Rajendra Agarwal.
+Indian Express covered the launch in Chandigarh which was attended by Bharatiya Janta Party MP from Meerut, Rajendra Agarwal.

 The Chandigarh launch was also covered by Daily Post India in its Ludhiana chapter and Hindi daily Punjab Kesari in its Ludhiana chapter.

 The book received fair to positive reviews after its launch.
 Daily Post India called the book truly captivating and commented, "Setting of the story and the sub-plots created all necessary elements."
 CNI Channel called the book "True to its name" and called it a "chaos of shrewd mind and innocent emotions."

 Richa Sharma of Lucknow Bytes said that "The storyline isn't a hardcore tale of romance.
 It has its own share of thrill, suspense, fight and war."
 Samata Dey from IndiaCafe said, "Sapan has narrated the story well and managed to balance the element of romance and thrill in a perfect manner ensuring that the readers are not able to put the book down before finishing it."
 Adarsh Srivastava from Feeble Lines said that the "story moves with a constant pace with flashbacks and current events along with the twist and suspense at the end of almost every chapter".
 Jaideep Khanduja in Pebbles in the Still Waters said, "There are a good amount of twists in the story.
 In addition, it is full of suspense."